jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Courage:** Relentless
 *   **Soul color:** Faintly yellow

-Unintelligent golems that mindlessly obey their creators are common tools in combat.
-They may be made of various materials like clay, wood, iron, and bronze.
-They vary in size and shape.
+Warpuppets may be made of various materials like clay, wood, iron, or bronze.
+They are completely unintelligent, and require continuous commands from their creators to be useful in combat.
+They vary in size and shape, but humanoid forms are most common.

 #### Agalmaliths